Skip to Content

 • Offering different house amenities and accommodations.

-• Deny participation in housing-related services like multiple listing service.
+• Deny participation in housing-related services like multiple listing services.

-• Threatening or interfering with anyone fair housing right.
+• Threatening or interfering with anyone’s fair housing rights.

-• Making discriminatory statements or advertising property that indicates preference for a person with a certain background or exclusion of protected class.
-This is applicable to those who are exempt from the Fair Housing Act like owner-occupied four-unit homes.
+• Making discriminatory statements or advertising property that indicates a preference for a person with a certain background or exclusion of protected class.
+This is applicable to those who are exempt from the Fair Housing Act, such as owner-occupied four-unit homes.

 • Refusal to make or purchase a mortgage loan.